samco-sdk/Python-SDK/README.md

 ## Getting started with API

 ### Overview
-Stocknote python SDK is a python client library for easily accessing the stocknote API.It exposes the individual APIs as python method calls and provides an easy-to-use interface for implementing your strategies in Python language.
+Stocknote python SDK is a python client library for easily accessing the stocknote API.
+It exposes the individual APIs as python method calls and provides an easy-to-use interface for implementing your strategies in Python language.

 For specific details on parameters passed on the request, and details about API response, please refer our [Stocknote API documentation](https://developers.stocknote.com/api/?python#stocknote-api-documentation)..